dimabouhadir/challengeDima/EXERCISE.md

 4 SVG images you will require to build the animation are found in the `public/assets/images/hour-glasses` directory.
 Replace the GIF in `app/templates/hourglass.hbs` with the SVG images to animate them.

-  Things to consider for when working on it:
+  Things to consider when working on it:

   - You can only use CSS (and the SVGs) to animate it.
   - You will need to work in the `app/styles/hour-glass.scss` stylesheet and the `app/templates/hourglass.hbs` template.